aws/aws-for-fluent-bit/README.md

 **Does this mean you are diverging from fluent/fluent-bit?**

 No. We continue to consume Fluent Bit from its main repository.
 We are not forking Fluent Bit.

+### Compliance and Patching

+**Q: Is AWS for Fluent Bit HIPAA Compliant?**

+Fluent Bit can be used in a HIPAA compliant matter to send logs to AWS, even if the logs contain PHI.
+Please see the call outs in the [AWS HIPAA white paper for ECS](https://docs.aws.amazon.com/whitepapers/latest/architecting-hipaa-security-and-compliance-on-aws/amazon-ecs.html).

+**Q: What is the policy for patching AWS for Fluent Bit for vulnerabilities, CVEs and image scan findings?**

+AWS for Fluent Bit uses ECR image scanning in its release pipeline and any scan that finds high or critical vulnerabilities will block a release: [scripts/publish.sh](https://github.com/aws/aws-for-fluent-bit/blob/mainline/scripts/publish.sh#L487)

+If you find an issue from a scan on our latest images please follow the reporting guidelines below and we will work quickly to introduce a new release.
+To be clear, we do not patch existing images, we just will release a new image without the issue.
+The team uses ECR image scan as the main source of truth for whether or not the image contains a vulnerability in a dependency.

+If your concern is about a vulnerability in the Fluent Bit upstream ([github.com/fluent/fluent-bit](https://github.com/fluent/fluent-bit/) open source code), please let us know as well.
+However, fixing upstream issues requires additional work and time because we must work closely with upstream maintainers to commit a fix and cut an upstream release, and then we can cut an AWS for Fluent Bit release.

+**Q: How do I report security disclosures?**

+If you think you’ve found a potentially sensitive security issue, please do not post it in the Issues on GitHub.
+Instead, please follow the instructions [here](https://aws.amazon.com/security/vulnerability-reporting/) or email AWS security directly at [aws-security@amazon.com](mailto:aws-security@amazon.com).

 ### Debugging Guide